hasithperera/RocksatX-WVU/Docs/FPGA direct programming.md

 		- Generate sample data using python and calculated the data rates/save capacity
 	- [ ] How to verify once I implement this on RP
 - [ ] internal PWM generation (using python)

+### 26/02/2024

+- Recompiling the project with 2022.1
+- cleaned `impl_1`
+- re-run synthesis and implementation
+- `.dcp` file is the checkpoint and this speeds up the build process.
+If this is removed implementation needs to be redone
+- [ ] test sequence
+	- make `bif` > `bit.bin`
+	- scp to RP and program
+	- `test2.bin`: all functions in `lp.py` works as the same as the default image
+	- `test3.bin`: led_o output pins are isolated from internal image
+	- [ ] Set up a counter with known speed:  at least 80 M
+	- [ ] isolate DAC analog functions
+	- [ ] isolate Digital pins
+	- [ ] work with DMA memory
+- New git repo to keep the FPGA source code [here](https://github.com/hasithperera/Rocksat-FPGA/) (private repo, no intention of collaboration here. purely documentation and recovery)